-4.1 2021 Electro-fishing Data
+4.1 Electro-fishing Data

 Electro-fishing surveys are carried out annually.
-In 2021 the most comprehensive survey of the catchment was carried out with 48 sites being visited, spread out across the catchment (a mixture of National Electro-fishing sites and Historic site re-visits).
+2021-2023 saw comprehensive surveys of the catchment carried out mostly thanks to the Scottish Government funded National Electro-fishing Programme for Scotland.
 For the first time insight was gained into juvenile fish densities on the mainstem Glass.
-Salmon fry densities were on average the highest compared to the other management units.
+Salmon fry densities in the river Glass were on average higher compared to the other management units.
 Electro-fishing is an extremely useful tool to show how fish are using the catchment, it can highlight problems and identify trends.
 Fish survey results can make a good starting point for wider conversations about the river and providing evidence to justify and monitor the effect of responsible management actions.
-See 2021 Electro-fishing Report [20] for more information.
-Recommendations made in that report are included in this FMP.
+See 2021 Electro-fishing Report [21] for more information.
+Recommendations made in our Electro-fishing reports are included in this FMP.